 Scheffler’s arrest seemed fishy from the start, and now the officers involved are under investigation themselves.
-Some body footage has been released which doesn’t help much to understand what happened.
+Some body camera footage has been released which doesn’t help much to understand what happened.
 The other footage released, however, doesn’t look good for the arresting officers.

 Detective Bryan Gillis did not turn on his body camera during the incident as required.

-The Louisville Metro Police Department detective who arrested golf star Scottie Scheffler week violated the department’s policies by failing to turn on his body camera during the incident, officials said Thursday.
+The Louisville Metro Police Department detective who arrested golf star Scottie Scheffler last week violated the department’s policies by failing to turn on his body camera during the incident, officials said Thursday.

-While Scheffler’s public statement on what happened was chalking it up to a simple misunderstanding, the arresting officer’s … well … painted a different picture.
+While Scheffler’s public statement on what happened was chalking it up to a simple misunderstanding, the arresting officer’s report … well … painted a different picture.

 Gillis stopped Scheffler and attempted to give him instructions, but Scheffler “refused to comply and accelerated forward,” according to the report.
 Gillis was dragged “to the ground” and suffered “pain, swelling, and abrasions to his left wrist,” according to the report.